kal-kyokya/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-This repository is home to all files needed for successful completion of the Classes and Objects project provided by ALX Africa to the Software Engineering program.
+This directory is home to all files needed for successful completion of the 0x0C-Almost_a_circle project provided by ALX Africa to the Software Engineering program.

 GENERAL REQUIREMENTS: